cosinekitty/sapphire/TubeUnit.md

 This means the limiter never makes the output louder than it would be if the limiter were disabled.

-By default, the limiter is enabled and is configured for an 8.5V threshold.
+By default, the limiter is enabled and is configured for a 4V threshold.
-Using Tube Unit's right-click context menu, you can slide the limiter threshold left or right anywhere from 5V to 10V.
+Using Tube Unit's right-click context menu, you can slide the limiter threshold left or right anywhere from 1V to 10V.

 If you move the slider all the way to the right, it will turn the limiter OFF.